Coronavirus: Important Information

 - Date of discovery

-- Digital photographs (basic guide to finds photography available hereand here).
+- Digital photographs (a basic guide to finds photography is available here).

 Your e-mail will satisfy the 14 day notification period required under the Treasure Act.

-On Tuesday 26th May 2020 (updated 9 July 2020) the government published updated guidance for members of the public on searching for archaeological finds in England during COVID-19.
-Some key messages are:
+The government has published guidance for members of the public on searching for archaeological finds in England during COVID-19.
+Please keep up to date with these guidelines.

 Many thanks for your patience and cooperation.